mudpi/mudpi-core/README.md

 <p align="center"><img alt="MudPi Smart Automation for the Garden & Home" title="MudPi Smart Automation for the Garden & Home" src="https://mudpi.app/img/mudPI_LOGO_small_grad.png" width="200px"></p>

 # MudPi Smart Automation for the Garden & Home
-> A python library to gather sensor readings, trigger components, control solenoids and more in an event based system that can be run on a linux SBC, including Raspberry Pi.
+> A python package to gather sensor readings, trigger components, control devices and more in an event based system that can be run on a linux SBC, including Raspberry Pi.

 ## Documentation